 Take part in your favourite sport, in an amazing landscape, and help to care for that landscape as you compete – it’s a win, win, win situation.

 How the festival protects fragile habitats

 The festival raised over £3,000 for National Trust conservation work in 2016, which contributed towards really important work protecting the iconic Cat Bells from erosion damage by paying for trees and path materials to repair the large erosion scar that marks the flank of the fell facing Derwent Water.

 The Lake District is known England’s biggest and best adventure playground.
 Unbeknownst to some, however, it’s also the only place in the country where some rare alpine plants can survive.

 The National Trust rangers work all year round to care for the 20% of the Lake District National Park that we look after – not only keeping it looking unspoiled and natural, but also preserving the unique biodiversity that is found nowhere else in the country.

-For 2017 money raised by the festival will go towards our campaign to repair erosion damage to footpaths on and around Derwent Water.
+In 2017 money raised by the festival went towards our campaign to repair erosion damage to footpaths on and around Derwent Water.

 Every year thousands of people walk round Derwent Water, but that high footfall can cause erosion damage which, when combined with fierce winter storms, results in sediment getting washed into the lake.